 11-7-1598 Fuente de Cantos, ESP – 8-27-1664 Madrid, ESPBack to Artist IndexView Artists Paintings

-In childhood, Francisco de Zurbaran set about imitating objects with charcoal.
-In 1614 his father sent him to Seville to apprentice for three years with Pedro Díaz de Villanueva.
+In childhood, Francisco de Zurbaran was drawing whatever objects he could find around the house, in charcoal on paper or walls.
+In 1614 at the age of sixteen, his father sent him to Seville to apprentice for three years with Pedro Díaz de Villanueva.

-In 1627 he painted the great altarpiece of St. Thomas Aquinas, it was executed for the church of the college of that saint there.
-This is Francisco de Zurbarán's largest composition, containing figures of Christ, the Madonna, various saints, Charles V with knights, and Archbishop Deza with monks and servitors, all the principal personages being more than life-size.
-In June 1629 Francisco de Zurbarán was invited by the Elders of Seville to move to the city, as his paintings had gained such high reputation, that he would increase the reputation of Seville.
+In 1627 he painted the great altarpiece The Apotheosis of St. Thomas Aquinas, this large painting measuring 15′×12′, was commissioned by the college of the church of St. Thomas Aquinas.
+This is Francisco de Zurbarán's biggest piece, containing figures of Christ, the Madonna, various saints, Charles V with knights, and Archbishop Deza with monks and servitors, all the key personages being larger than life-size.
+In June 1629 Francisco de Zurbarán was welcomed by the City Elders of Seville to move to their city, he had such a high reputation, that having him live in the Seville, would increase the artistic reputation and prestige of the city.

 In the context of world art and literature, the seventeenth century was Spain's Siglo de Oro (Golden Century).
 It was indeed a glorious century, whose cultural achievements made the country an essential reference point for understanding that century.
 But, each artist expressed his own vision of the world, thus reflecting the range of emotions in Spanish Baroque Art.

-Zubaran did not care for dynamic compositions, but his static scenes and figures have a spiritual intensity and inner life that outweigh action and unfolding events.
-Typical of his works are his series of paintings of monks, saints, and Virgins, with intense expressions as in Santa Casilda, and frozen in eloquent poses.
-His images of infant and young girl saints, dressed in sumptuous garments, are particularly fascinating (if not disturbing).
-They gaze at the viewer in surprise or even astonishment and are powerfully defined by a light reminiscent of Caravaggio.
+Zubaran did not like dynamic compositions, but his static scenes and figures have a profound power and inner life that outweigh action and unfolding events.
+Typical of his works are his series of paintings of friars, saints, and Virgins, with intense expressions as in Santa Casilda, and frozen in expressive stances.
+His images of infant and young girl saints, wearing extravagant garments, are particularly fascinating (if not disturbing).
+They gaze at the viewer in surprise or even astonishment and are defined by a light reminiscent of Caravaggio.

-Artists Influencing Francisco de Zurbaran: Pedro Díaz de Villanueva, Juan Sánchez Cotán, Caravaggio.
+Artists Influencing Zurbaran: Pedro Díaz de Villanueva, Juan Sánchez Cotán, Caravaggio.